jekil/hardentheworld/Applications/Apple_Safari/index.rst

 Show website address
 ^^^^^^^^^^^^^^^^^^^^

-By default Safari shows only the domain, it is suggested to show all the website address.
+By default Safari shows only the domain in the address bar, it is suggested to show the whole website address.
 Go to:

-    Open Safari -> Preferences -> Advances
+    Open Safari ⇒ Preferences ⇒ Advances

-Mark “Show full website address”.
+Check “Show full website address”.

 .. image:: images/safari_advanced_1.png
    :align: center